Keys to Robust Edits: from Theoretical Insights to Practical Advances: Robust Edit Pathway

-For testing, we use a gate threshold $\tau$ to determine whether to activate this branch.
+For testing, we use a gate threshold $\tau$ to determine whether to activate this projection.
 This gate mechanism allows the model to dynamically decide whether the original keys should be modified.
 If not, the keys are left intact and thus ensure the locality of edits.
+The whole algorithm can be found in Appendix.